 Is it normal for my air conditioner to run all day?

-The truth is, it can be perfectly normal.
+The truth is, leaving AC on all day can be perfectly normal.
 For example, the temperature in your home may constantly be rising above what you’ve set on the thermostat for any number of reasons.
 It’s worth checking if your air conditioner is properly sized and functioning well, too.
 If you’re unable to find an issue yourself, consider contacting an HVAC professional.